-Oregon has an incarceration rate of 582 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities), meaning that it locks up a higher percentage of its people than many wealthy democracies do.
+Oregon has an incarceration rate of 555 per 100,000 people (including prisons, jails, immigration detention, and juvenile justice facilities), meaning that it locks up a higher percentage of its people than almost any democracy on earth.
 Read on to learn more about who is incarcerated in Oregon and why.

 24,000 people from Oregon are behind bars

 Additionally, the number of people impacted by county and city jails in Oregon is much larger than the graph above would suggest, because people cycle through local jails relatively quickly.
 Each year, at least 42,000 different people are booked into local jails in Oregon.

 Rates of imprisonment have grown dramatically in the last 40 years